monero-oxide/monero-oxide/monero-oxide/wallet/README.md

 - Have identical RPC behavior when creating transactions
 - Be a wallet

-This means that monero-serai shouldn't be fingerprintable on-chain.
-It also shouldn't be fingerprintable if a targeted attack occurs to detect if the receiving wallet is monero-serai or wallet2.
+This means that monero-wallet shouldn't be fingerprintable on-chain.
+It also shouldn't be fingerprintable if a targeted attack occurs to detect if the receiving wallet is monero-wallet or wallet2.
 It also should be generally safe for usage with remote nodes.

-It won't hide from remote nodes it's monero-serai however, potentially allowing a remote node to profile you.
+It won't hide from remote nodes it's monero-wallet however, potentially allowing a remote node to profile you.
 The implications of this are left to the user to consider.

 It also won't act as a wallet, just as a wallet functionality library. wallet2 has several *non-transaction-level* policies, such as always attempting to use two inputs to create transactions.
-These are considered out of scope to monero-serai.
+These are considered out of scope to monero-wallet.

 Finally, this library only supports producing transactions with CLSAG signatures.
 That means this library cannot spend non-RingCT outputs.